amnsbr/cubnm/README.rst

 GPU parallelization enables massive scaling of the simulations into higher number of simulations and nodes.
 Below you can see how computing time varies as a funciton of number of simulations and nodes on GPUs versus CPUs.
-For example, running 2^17 simulations (duration: 60s, nodes: 100) would take 15 days on a single CPU core, but only 19 minutes on an A100 GPU:
+For example, running 32,768 simulations (duration: 60s, nodes: 100) would take 4 days on a single CPU thread, but only 5 minutes on Nvidia A100 GPU, and 22 minutes on Nvidia GeForce RTX 4080 Super:

 .. image:: https://raw.githubusercontent.com/amnsbr/cubnm/main/docs/_static/scaling.png
     :alt: Scaling plots